70% complete. This guide, along with all our guides, is a work-in-progress and iterates as we consider new data and frameworks.

 Non-Recurring Expense activities should be broken up by event and separated by an Expense Report.
 Common events include the following:

 Flight expense report: This will include airfare paid for in advance of your trip.

 Travel expense report: This will include hotel, meals, Uber/taxis, etc. incurred during the time of your travel.

 Equipment: When onboarding, all expenses should be submitted on the same expense report in the month incurred.

 Expenses for the same trip or report that is submitted on multiple Expense Report (e.g. in piecemeal) will be pushed back to the submitter to amend.

-All expenses should be submitted timely and therefore we request that expenses incurred in the month are submitted in an expense report within the same month.
+All expenses should be submitted in a timely manner and therefore we request that expenses incurred in the month are submitted in an expense report within the same month.
 Long outstanding receipts submitted outside the month incurred are subject to additional review and in certain cases could be rejected.